File types supported by the Azure Information Protection (AIP) unified labeling client

 Digital Negative: .dng

-The supported file formats for these file types are the 97-2003 file formats and Office Open XML formats for the following Office programs: Word, Excel, and PowerPoint.
+Microsoft Office: The following file types, including 97-2003 file formats and Office Open XML formats for Word, Excel, and PowerPoint:

 If the General sensitivity label applies classification and does not apply protection: You could apply the General label to a file named sales.pdf but you could not apply this label to a file named sales.txt.